 When did I become an idiot?
 I didn't use to be an idiot.
 I used to actually be rather smart (former Mensa member) and I had some real common sense.
 Now, however, that all seems to have left me to the point that some days it feels like I don't even know how to tie my own shoes.
-OK, not really — that's hyperbole but, truthfully, I sometimes find myself face to face with things that seem like they should be so obvious but that I simply haven't been able to get out of my own idiot way enough to [……]Continue reading →
+OK, that's hyperbole — but, truthfully, I sometimes find myself face to face with things that seem like they should be so obvious but that I simply haven't been able to get out of my own idiot way enough to see.
+And [……]Continue reading →

 Getting past the "They"

 I've been thinking a lot recently about the concept of "they" and this habit we have of lumping people into groups.
 We're so good at doing that.
 We automatically separate everyone into various groups and slap labels on them so we can refer to them as some aggregate entity.
 I get why we do it.
 It's easier to deal with people that way.
 We don't get bogged down in all of the details that don't matter to whatever the topic of the day is.
 It's much easier to say "They said this" and "They want to do that."

 some other beginning's end.